dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * MediaLive - broadcast-grade live video encoding service for streaming video to end-users
 * Kinesis Video - securely stream video from connected devices to aws for further real-time/batch-driven analysis ML, video playback, analytics.
 So you can use it to build machine-vision apps for smart home/city

+###### Billing and Cost Management
+This is where you pay your bills, aws automatically charged credit card that you used on sign-up.
+You can:
+* estimate & plan costs with free cost explorer
+* receive alerts if costs exceed some threshold
+* simplify multi-org bill management
+Cost Allocation Tags (by default all these tags deactivated) - there are 2 types:
+* AWS-generated cost allocation tags - first you have to activate tags (by default 13 deactivated tags).
+After aws generate csv report based on active tags
+* User-Defined Cost Allocation Tags - tags that you add to your resources.
+After you add tag, you can activate it from console.
+Once tag is activated it can be seen from csv usage report.
+If you have multi-org, and want to get tag-based report, you have to activate tags only from master account